The local geometry of the stack of $A_r$-stable curves: Families of curves over [A1/Gm]

 \begin{definition}[Even atom] The curve constructed in \Cref{rem:even-atoms} will be called the \emph{even atom} of genus $h$.
 If it contains a marking, we will call it the $1$-pointed even atom. \end{definition}

-\begin{remark} The term \emph{atom} is first used in \cite{AlpFedSmyWyck}.
-These are the two building blocks (even and odd) of the $A_r$-stable curves with positive dimensional stabilizers.
-As pointed out in \Cref{rem:motivation-hyp-sing}, it is clear that if an \(A_r\)-stable curve $C$ has positive dimensional automorphisms, it has to contain some components of geometric genus $0$ with less than $3$ special points, in contrast with what required for nodal stable curves.
-This is the reason why we will study how to construct $A$-prestable curves using projective lines, as they are the only possible components that contribute to the positive dimensional automorphisms. \end{remark}
+\begin{remark} The term \emph{atom} was first used in \cite{AlpFedSmyWyck}.
+These are the two building blocks (even and odd) of the $A_r$-stable curves with positive-dimensional stabilizers.
+As pointed out in \Cref{rem:motivation-hyp-sing}, it is clear that if an \(A_r\)-stable curve $C$ has positive-dimensional automorphisms, it must contain some components of geometric genus $0$ with fewer than $3$ special points, in contrast to what is required for nodal stable curves.
+This is why we will study how to construct $A$-prestable curves using projective lines, as they are the only possible components that contribute to the positive-dimensional automorphisms. \end{remark}

 We now explain why we used the term \emph{hyperelliptic} for the singularities.
-Namely, the even atom of genus $g$ is actually the only $A_r$-stable curve with an $A_{2g}$-singularity which is hyperelliptic, and it is in fact honestly hyperelliptic.
+Namely, the even atom of genus $g$ is actually the only $A_r$-stable curve with an $A_{2g}$-singularity that is hyperelliptic, and it is in fact honestly hyperelliptic.
 Before showing this, let us introduce the following notation.

-\begin{definition} For any \(0\leq h\leq r\) let \(\cD^h\subset \cM_{g,n}^r\) be the substack parametrizing curves with at least one singularity of type \(A_h\) in each geometric fiber. \end{definition}
+\begin{definition} For any \(0\leq h\leq r\), let \(\cD^h\subset \cM_{g,n}^r\) be the substack parametrizing curves with at least one singularity of type \(A_h\) in each geometric fiber. \end{definition}

-It follows from \cite[Section 4]{Per1}, that \(\cD^h\) is the set-theoretic image of the natural morphism \(\cA_h\to \cM_{g,n}^r\) coming from the description of \(\cA_h\) as a substack of the universal curve.
-Moreover, by \textit{loc.cit.}, the inclusion \(\cD^h\subset \cM_{g,n}^r\) is a locally closed immersion, and it closed exactly when $h=r$.
+It follows from \cite[Section 4]{Per1} that \(\cD^h\) is the set-theoretic image of the natural morphism \(\cA_h\to \cM_{g,n}^r\) coming from the description of \(\cA_h\) as a substack of the universal curve.
+Moreover, by \textit{loc.\ cit.}, the inclusion \(\cD^h\subset \cM_{g,n}^r\) is a locally closed immersion, and it is closed exactly when $h=r$.